A Sorry, Not Sorry Year in Recap

 Bantry Trim and Paint

 Trim boards and paint.
+That was plan for the week.
+Nothing is ever as it seems.
+Nothing ever really goes as planned.
+Nothing.
 Before trim could be installed windows had to be cleaned of rubber gasket materials encompassing every corner.
 I guess the manufacturer thinks all window trims are placed at the windows opening but I like the look of trim, window base, then glass.
 Removing this material was so, so time consuming.
-Chemicals could not be used as the windows are vinyl.
-A paint scrapper was used with a very rounded almost blunt edge.
-This one window took…
+Chemicals could not be used as the…

 Read More Read More